Other Policies and Procedures

 - Augustana University will strive through education to provide the most current medical information.

 Alcohol and Drugs: General Statement & Response to the “Drug Free Schools and Communities Act of 1988”

-Augustana College is committed to preventing alcohol and drug abuse and the unlawful possession, use, and distribution of alcoholic beverages and drugs.
+Augustana University is committed to preventing alcohol and drug abuse and the unlawful possession, use, and distribution of alcoholic beverages and drugs.
 In compliance with the Drug Free Schools and Communities Act of 1989 (Public Law 101-226), information about applicable laws and consequences pertaining to the unlawful possession, use, and distribution of illicit drugs is published annually.

 Support - Augustana is committed to providing opportunities for all members of the campus community to receive confidential information and counseling regarding substance abuse or dependency.
 The following resources are available to any individual or group who needs help:

 - Counseling Services | 2109 Norton Avenue | 334.2696 | firstname.lastname@example.org